brianhouse/art_and_code/README.md

 ## Course Description
 Introduction to computer programming for studio artists.
-By writing code to generate text and graphics, students will explore the qualities intrinsic to artistic expression with computers such as nonlinearity, indeterminacy, glitch, and emergence.
+By writing code to generate 2D graphics, students will explore the qualities intrinsic to artistic expression with computers such as nonlinearity, indeterminacy, glitch, and emergence.
 Accompanying critical discussion will consider key practitioners in the field.
 Through progressive weekly projects, students will gain a foundation for working with code in art.
 Designed for students with little to no programming experience.

 #### Objectives:
 - Cultivate an ability to think abstractly in terms of algorithms